g4vr0che/dark-mode-extras/README.rst

-Dark Mode Extras
+A Toggle Darkly
 ================

-A simple app to enable extra toggles on dark mode changes with GTK-based Linux OSs
+A simple app to enable extra hooks on dark mode changes with GTK-based Linux OSs